EIT-Pathogena/client/README.md

 **MacOS**

-An `x86_64` Miniconda installation is required in order to install the GPAS CLI.
+The GPAS CLI requires an `x86_64` Miniconda installation, compatible with both Intel and Apple Macs.
+If your Mac has an Apple processor, you should therefore deactivate or remove existing conda installations before proceeding.

-- If using a Mac with an Intel processor, skip this step.
-Otherwise, using Terminal, run:
+- If your Mac has an Apple processor, using Terminal, first run:
   ```bash
   arch -x86_64 zsh
   ```